Akuli/python-tutorial/basics/editor-setup.md

 #### IDEs
 This category of text editors are usually professional grade pieces of software.
 They are mostly proprietary and paid.
 They have a steep learning curve because of how many features they have.
-IDEs usually consolidates the basic tools that are necessary to not only build but also test the software.
 These types of editors are generally not preferred in the beginning stage and is usually preferred when writing complex pieces of software.

 A few popular ones in this category are: